cavefire/pybose/README.md

 Sadly there is no official documentation about this (at least none I could find), so I had to reverse engineer the API calls the official app makes.

 **Note:** The token is a JWT with a limited lifetime and needs to be refreshed manually.
 Consider caching the token to reduce API calls.
-Also refreshing the token is not implemented yet, so you need to rerun the whole process.

 #### Usage of `BoseAuth`
 ```python